Women public speakers in Australia

 ‘I’d like to say that I thought this morning’s breakfast went very well – in particular, the panel format produced an intelligent, relevant, flexible discussion and was so much better than the usual after-dinner speakers doing their standard corporate-circuit speeches.
 I did walk away inspired, I did take notes and I am planning to take action!’
 Guest at ACS Gender Parity breakfast, Zinc at Federation Square.

-MC, panel facilitator, gender diversity social commentator on women’s rights
+MC, panel facilitator, social commentator on women’s rights

-Martine Harte is a dedicated gender equality advocate, who was awarded a prestigious Melbourne Press Club Gold Quill Award for excellence, a Logie award nomination for journalism and is judging this year’s Telstra Business Woman of the Year awards.
+Martine Harte is a dedicated gender equality advocate, who was awarded a prestigious Melbourne Press Club Gold Quill Award for excellence, a Logie award nomination for journalism and judged the 2017 Telstra Business Woman of the Year awards.

 Described by The Age as, “An ideal general for this growing female army,” she is regularly called upon to co-ordinate events and speaking panels for small business, big business and government agencies.